msa-em/nanocartography/05_discussion.md

 positions given a specific crystallographic information, others have done similar plotting programs for a variety of applications.
-ALPHABETA a was designed to accurately determine two beam locations for proper dislocation and microstructural analysis of stainless steels (Cautaerts et al., 2018).
-A number of papers have detailed the study of either the double tilt stage and/or its relation to crystallographic analysis, but the overwhelming majority have approached it from an a priori standpoint of having specific crystallographic information (Liu, 1994, Liu, 1995, Qing et al., 1989, Qing, 1989, Cautaerts et al., 2018, Xie and Zhang, 2020).
+ALPHABETA a was designed to accurately determine two beam locations for proper dislocation and microstructural analysis of stainless steels {cite:p}`cautaerts2018alphabeta`.
+A number of papers have detailed the study of either the double tilt stage and/or its relation to crystallographic analysis, but the overwhelming majority have approached it from an a priori standpoint of having specific crystallographic information {cite:p}`liu1994simple, liu1995simple, qing1989calculation, qing1989equation, cautaerts2018alphabeta, xie2020tauompas`.
 These approaches are applicable for navigating known crystals, but the challenge for materials science is the unknown, especially at the nanoscale.
 This necessitates an approach by which to consider not only the stage motion for known crystals but unknown structures as well,